ml-lab/imcl-tensorflow/README.md

 or more CPUs or GPUs in a desktop, server, or mobile device without rewriting code.
 TensorFlow also includes TensorBoard, a data visualization toolkit.

-##This repository helps easy to code up
-If you want to share your code about tensorflow please mail us at(mrlittlezhu@gmail.com)

 ## Installation
 *See [Download and Setup](tensorflow/g3doc/get_started/os_setup.md) for instructions on how to install our release binaries or how to build from source.*